TheJessieKirk/age_of_empires_iii_2007_expansion/README.md

 * In _PIRATES!_, the caravel that gets blown up at the start, and any caravels that would be sent from Malta, are now galleys to reflect changes above.

+* In _Secrets of the New World_ and _The Fountain of Youth_, players can now build walls and outposts.

 ### 1.2 Units

 ### 1.3 Random Names